 A senior managerial employee is “an employee who has the authority to hire, discipline and dismiss employees and to represent the employer internally and externally”.

 Other implications of threshold

-The earnings threshold has been extended to differentiate in other respects, such as –
+The earnings threshold has some other implications, such as –

 - Monetary claims: Employees may refer a dispute concerning the failure to pay any amount owing in terms of the BCEA, a contract of employment, a sectoral determination or a collective agreement to the CCMA (Section 73A of the BCEA).
 Those earning above the threshold have to refer such disputes to the Labour Court.

 - Fixed-term contracts: Employees who earn below the threshold and are employed for a period exceeding 3 months, may be regarded as permanently/indefinitely employed if there is no a justifiable reason for the limited duration of the contract (Section 198B of the LRA).
 Those earning above the threshold do not enjoy the same protection.

 - Unfair discrimination disputes: Unfair discrimination disputes have to be referred to the CCMA for conciliation.
 If unresolved, employees earning below the threshold may refer such disputes to the CCMA for arbitration (Section 10(6)(aA) of the EEA).
 Those earning above the threshold have to refer such disputes to the Labour Court for adjudication.

 - Temporary employment services (TES): Employees earning below the threshold may be deemed permanent employees of the client of the TES in certain circumstances, for example if they are placed with the client for a period exceeding 3 months or if they are not merely substituting an employee who is temporarily absent (Section 198A(3)(b) of the LRA).
 The same does not apply to those earning above the threshold – they remain the employees of the TES.